Goldberg’s Current Relationship Status And Future With The WWE

 — RAJ SSHEKHAR (@cris10raj) April 4, 2017

-It was pointed out that Goldberg is not hurting for money and he, himself, stressed that he was doing it for his family who didn’t get to see him the first time around.
+It was pointed out that Goldberg is not hurting for money, and he stressed that he was doing it for his family who didn’t get to see him the first time around.
 It’s ironic, though, that he first got into wrestling because his accountant told him his football money was running out and he needed to get a new job.
-Goldberg knew Lex Luger and Sting and they convinced him to get into pro wrestling.
+Goldberg knew Lex Luger and Sting, and they convinced him to get into pro wrestling.
 The icon made a ton of money from his WCW days and has managed it well since.

-His WWE deal was also hefty in 2017 and the company was of the opinion that it was worth the investment.
-The Hall of Fame is also certainly in Goldberg’s future, but with Daniel Bryan, the Undertaker and The Rock still to be inducted, it may be a few years if all four guys are going in as headliners.
+His WWE deal was also hefty in 2017, and the company was of the opinion that it was worth the investment.
+The Hall of Fame is also certainly in Goldberg’s future, but with Daniel Bryan, the Undertaker, and The Rock still to be inducted, it may be a few years if all four guys are going in as headliners.
 In any event, both the WWE and Goldberg are back on good terms and will be working together in some capacity moving forward.

 [Featured Image by WWE]